8 Top-Rated East Coast Road Trips

 Step back in time during your stop at Colonial Williamsburg in Virginia.
 Known as "the world's largest living history museum," this quaint town comes alive with original buildings housing museums and so much more.
 Take a horse and buggy ride, visit a theme park, and have a chat with someone dressed in costume from the 18th-century, all right here.

+Then head to your final stop before completing your loop in Philadelphia.
 Virginia's Assateague Island National Seashore offers a wonderful respite from all that driving.
 Run with the wild ponies, play in the dunes, and picnic on the beach.
+You'll be thankful for the fresh air.

-5. Five-Day North East Coast Road Trip: A Short but Sweet Tour of Top East Coast Cities
+5. Five-Day North East Coast Road Trip: A Tour of Top East Coast Cities

 Stops include: Lake Placid, New York City, and Boston

-With just 5 days you can cover significant ground.
+In just a few days, you can cover significant ground.
 This 5-day tour begins in Lake Placid, a picturesque alpine village nestled in New York's Adirondack Mountains.
 It's best known for being a great place to ski, but Lake Placid offers so much more to entice visitors.
 Impressive restaurants, pampering spas, art galleries, hiking trails, and skating are only a few of its main attractions.

 Next, you're off to New York City, the mecca of all things cool.
 You need to budget a minimum of two days here to really feel the vibe of this stellar city.
-Come with a big appetite, as you'll eat some of the best food of your life.
+Come with a big appetite, as you'll consume some of the best food of your life.
 And pack good walking shoes since you'll be on your feet all day visiting museums, shopping, and wandering through Central Park.
+Don't forget to add a Broadway show (or two) into your schedule.

 Your final stop on this tour is Boston, where you should also budget a two-day stay.
-This harbor town also boasts an impressive atmosphere.
+While not as bustling as New York, this harbor town also boasts an impressive atmosphere.
 Whether you favor a leisurely stroll through the various restaurants and shops in Quincy Market or prefer to catch a baseball game at Fenway Park, there's something for everyone in this vibrant city.
 Don't miss walking the Freedom Trail.
 It's a great way to learn more about Boston's interesting history and will guide you to some of the city's most important locales.

-6. Three-Day East Coast Road Trip: A Whirlwind Tour That Takes You from Maine to New Hampshire
+6. Three-Day East Coast Road Trip: Maine to New Hampshire

 Stops include: Bangor, Portland, and Mount Washington State Park